SAP-samples/cloud-dqm-sample-payloads/README.md

 ![oauth1](/images/oauth1.jpg)

 * Follow these steps to obtain the value for the {ReplaceWithOAuthTokenEndpoint} and {ReplaceWithBasicAuthToken} variables.
-   * Log into the SAP Cloud Platform cockpit and select the appropriate account.
+   1. Log into the SAP Cloud Platform cockpit and select the appropriate account.
-   * In the Navigation, navigate to Security > OAuth.
+   2. In the Navigation, navigate to Security > OAuth.
-   * Copy the URL for Token Endpoint, and use this as the value for the {ReplaceWithOAuthTokenEndpoint} variable.
+   3. Copy the URL for Token Endpoint, and use this as the value for the {ReplaceWithOAuthTokenEndpoint} variable.

     ![oauth2](/images/oauth2.jpg)

-   * Open the Clients tab and click Register New Client.
+   4. Open the Clients tab and click Register New Client.
-   * Fill out the name field and select the dqmmicro app from the Subscription dropdown.
+   5. Fill out the name field and select the dqmmicro app from the Subscription dropdown.
-   * Select Client Credentials for the Authorization Grant type, and provide a Secret password.
+   6. Select Client Credentials for the Authorization Grant type, and provide a Secret password.
-   * Adjust the token lifetime if desired.
+   7. Adjust the token lifetime if desired.
      * NOTE: requesting refresh tokens is not covered in this guide.
-   * Save the Client and copy the Client ID for use in Postman.
+   8. Save the Client and copy the Client ID for use in Postman.
+     * Note: You may change the ID to something else.
+For instance, the name you selected in step 5.
-   * Expand the samplesAdminTasks collection and select the “Request oAuth token” sample.
+   9. Expand the samplesAdminTasks collection and select the “Request oAuth token” sample.

     ![oauth3](/images/oauth3.jpg)